FACTBOX-Sports events around the world hit by coronavirus pandemic

 TRIATHLON * The International Triathlon Union suspended all activity until April 30.

-WATER POLO * USA Water Polo canceled several events, including the FINA Men's and Women's Intercontinental Tournament, which was supposed to take place from April 28 through May 3.
+WATER POLO * USA Water Polo cancelled several events, including the FINA Men's and Women's Intercontinental Tournament, which was supposed to take place from April 28 through May 3.

-WINTER SPORTS * The International Ski Federation canceled the final races of the men's Alpine skiing World Cup.
+WINTER SPORTS * The International Ski Federation cancelled the final races of the men's Alpine skiing World Cup.

-* The World Cup finals in Cortina were canceled along with the last three women's races in Are. * The women's world ice hockey championships in Canada were canceled.
+* The World Cup finals in Cortina were cancelled along with the last three women's races in Are. * The women's world ice hockey championships in Canada were cancelled.

-* The speed skating world championships in Seoul were postponed until at least October. * The March 16-22 world figure skating championships in Montreal were canceled.
+* The speed skating world championships in Seoul were postponed until at least October. * The March 16-22 world figure skating championships in Montreal were cancelled.

+(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Amy Tennery in New York, Andrew Both in Cary, Robert Muller in Prague, Gene Cherry in Raleigh and Frank Pingue in Toronto; Editing by London editing team)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)